-“Gooey Butter Cake Concrete Mixer “from
+“Key Lime Pie Concrete Mixer “from

-Add the cake to AJ Bombers custard and you’ve got yourself a very special treat.
-AND for even more of a treat, be sure to “check-in” via the free MLB.com At The Ballpark App for a special 2-for-1 custard offer this homestand!
+Want something extra sweet?
+Be sure to “check-in” via the free MLB.com At The Ballpark App for a special 2-for-1 custard offer this homestand!

 Where To Satisfy Your Craving: Fans can find AJ Bombers on the Field Level, in the outside space formerly known as the Plaza Pavilion, along the west side of Miller Park near the right-field gate.

 What about you?
 Do you have a favorite ballpark snack?
 A question about concessions?
 Something you’d like to see featured here?
 Post your comments below!

 This weekend is the final Brewers Community Foundation Drive for Charity for 2014, with a pet supplies drive during the Brewers series against the Reds.

 Fans attending the games on Friday, Saturday and Sunday are invited to bring new pet supplies with them to Miller Park.
 In return, they will receive a special Brewers pin featuring Hank the Brewers Ballpark Pup.

 Items that will be collected include canned or dry puppy, dog, cat and kitten food; dog and cat toys (no stuffed toys, please); dog and cat treats; dog harnesses; cat litter; towels; stainless steel food and water bowls.